-In 1965, a 19-year-old Hartford Courant employee spent her entire Christmas bonus on a Stieff teddy bear.
+In 1965, a 19-year-old Hartford Courant employee spent her entire Christmas bonus on a Stieff teddy bear at G. Fox.
 “I believe he cost $35,” she posted in The Department Store Museum blog.
 “That was outrageous for a 19 yr old to spend on a Teddy Bear.
 Oh my goodness I have so many great memories.”

 For roughly 50 years, from the 1920s to the 1970s, downtown department stores transported customers from their everyday cares.
-They were places with vast assortments of merchandise that put flesh on our admittedly materialistic dreams.
-The stores sent buyers all over the world to bring back wares that would wow customers.
+Their vast assortments of merchandise put flesh on our admittedly materialistic dreams.
+The stores sent buyers all over the world to bring back wares to would wow customers.

 And the basement!
 Filene’s paid 10 cents on the dollar for leftover merchandise from stores like I. Magnin.
-Bargain hunters were rewarded with the thrill of the shopping hunt with end-of-season luxury goods at a fraction of their original prices — with labels and original price tags still intact.
+Bargain hunters could thrill to the shopping hunt with end-of-season luxury goods at a fraction of their original prices — with labels and original price tags still intact.

 Items purchased at the great department stores sometimes took on special significance.
-Such was the case of a handkerchief from R. H. Stearns, a 10-story emporium that offered simple elegance to little old ladies from Beacon Hill.
+Such was the case of a handkerchief from Boston’s R. H. Stearns, a 10-story emporium that offered simple elegance to little old ladies from Beacon Hill.

-A woman told the Department Store Museum that she had met a handsome sailor on the Boston Common in 1958.
+A woman told the Department Store Museum that she met a handsome sailor on the Boston Common in 1958.
 “We went for a walk on Tremont St. I was having a sneezing attack from Hay Fever.
 My sailor friend went into RH Sterns and purchased a fancy lace hankie for me.
 I kept the hankie for over 50 years.
 We rediscovered each other in 2011 and just married this past April 2012.
 I gave him back the hankie.
 He couldn’t believe I kept it all these years.
 The hankie is still in good shape and just as beautiful as the day he gave it to me.”

 Customer Is Always Right

 Beatrice Fox Auerbach, the beloved matriarch who presided over G. Fox’s glory years, would not allow a customer to go away unhappy.
 The hallmark of G. Fox since her grandfather founded it in 1847 was free home delivery –- first by wheelbarrow, then by horse-drawn carriage, and finally by automobile and truck.
 In 1947, G. Fox celebrated its centennial by delivering packages by helicopter.

-The great department stores treated their employees well, with employee cafeterias, on-site nurses, paid vacations and sick days and benefits.
+The great downtown department stores treated their employees well, with employee cafeterias, on-site nurses, paid vacations and sick days and benefits.
 Auerbach promoted minority employees at G. Fox well before it was the norm.
 Edward Filene encouraged the company’s union and instituted profit-sharing.
 His brother Lincoln stood at the door on Christmas Eve and shook the hand of every Filene’s employee.

 Lowell’s Bon Marche in 1938 had 62 employees who were 10-year veterans of the store.

 Date nut bread sandwiches with cream cheese were a favorite at G. Fox.
 And Jordan Marsh’s blueberry muffins were a required treat at the end of shopping trips to Boston.
 Since the bakery closed in the early 1990s, baker John Pupek opened the Jordan Marsh Blueberry Muffin Co. in Brockton, which sells the muffins at Macy’s in Portland.

 Many department stores had immigrant roots.
 Gerson Fox, who opened G. Fox in 1847, was German Jewish, as was William Filene, who founded his namesake business in 1881.
 Forbes & Wallace founder Andrew Wallace was born in Scotland, and Worcester’s Denholm & McKay founder William Denholm was a native of Dundee.

 Lowell native Frederic Mitchell opened his first store on Merrimack Street in 1878, displaying merchandise on draped packing cases so the millworkers would eye it as they passed by.
-On the day the ghost walked – payday.
+As a result, millworkers flocked to Bon Marche on the day the ghost walked – payday.

-After World War II, Bon Marche went back to its main marketing proposition: Bon Marche offered deals that couldn’t be beat and rock bottom prices.
-There was even a big rock sticking out of the basement floor, a glacial erratic too large to remove during construction.
+After World War II, Bon Marche went back to its main marketing proposition by offering deals that couldn’t be beat and rock bottom prices.
+The store furthermore had a big rock sticking out of the basement floor, a glacial erratic too large to remove during construction.